OpenConext/OpenConext-deploy/README.md

 1. Setup a Vagrant VM and will make sure the HOSTS file is able to handle the defined base_domain
 2. Setup a MariaDB server.
-3. Inserts entities and metadata in Janus and initial load of engineblock to bootstrap.
+3. Inserts entities and metadata in Manage and initial load of engineblock to bootstrap.
 4. Install all Java apps for the openconext platform.
 5. Install all PHP apps for the openconext platform.
-6. Install Haproxy for loadbalacing and SSL termination
+6. Install Haproxy for loadbalacing and SSL termination on the loadbalancer machine
 7. Install [mujina](https://github.com/OpenConext/Mujina) as IDP and SP for the VM environment.

 ## Add hostname entries to your own /etc/hosts file